 Aim and scope:

-Computational Genomics and personalized medicine is the most challenging research area in the modern era.
-Our main and special guest lectures will address the scope focusing on algorithms, computational models and biomedical results on this field.
-From the enclosed bibliography it appears that the selected themes have received much attention in the scholarly literature ranging from Nature and Science to Bioinformatics Journals.
+Recent advances in high-throughput sequencing and innovative tools for analyzing metagenomic data are causing a fast evolution of Computational Microbiology and Microbiome-Based Medicine.
+Topics such as Metatranscriptomics, Bacteria Tracking, Genome Editing, Immune System Analysis, Microbiome Analysis, Reverse Vaccinology are rising intriguing and complex questions.
+Our main and special guest lectures will address the scope focusing on algorithms, models, biomedical and biotechnological techniques and their clinical applications.
+From the enclosed bibliography, it appears that the selected themes have received much attention in the scholarly literature ranging from Nature and Science to Bioinformatics Journals.

 Stanford University, USA

 Novo Nordisk Foundation Center for Protein Research at University of Copenhagen and Center for Biological Sequence Analysis, Technical University of Denmark

 DNA Sequencing and Bacteria Tracking Systems